 The spices and their quantities used in making birria can differ greatly.
 I say start off with a base (like my recipe) then adjust from there to your own taste.

-- I like to add arbol chiles for a little heat, but other people add also ancho chile
+- I like to add arbol chiles for a little heat, but other people add also ancho peppers

-- dried oregano — just not too much because it’ll turn the birria sour
+- dried Mexican oregano — mom says just not too much because it’ll turn the birria sour

-- cumin seed, my mom always tells me not too much so it doesn’t over power the other flavors
+- cumin seeds, my mom always tells me not too much so it doesn’t over power the other flavors

 - ground black pepper